CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Ethernet LAN</summary>

-Select whether to enable or disable Ethernet LAN device.
+Select whether to enable or disable Ethernet LAN device and keeps it disabled in the OS environment.

-One of 2 Possible options:
+Possible options:

-1.	**On** – enables use of Ethernet LAN device.
-Default.
+1.	**On** – Default.
-2. Off - disables use of Ethernet LAN device and keeps it disabled in the OS environment.
+2. Off

 ?>  The setting is removed in the recent versions.